Professional wrestling match types: Inferno match

 In an Inferno match (a type of no-disqualification, no-fall, no-submission, no-countout match), the ring is completely surrounded by flames once both contenders have entered the ring.
 The only way to win is to set your opponent on fire.
 Inferno matches usually end on the outside of the ring; this way, paramedics can assist the loser of the match.
 Due to the potentially graphic or dangerous nature of this type of match, it is very rarely seen in North America.
-As of December 2020, there have only been six inferno matches in WWE, with almost all of them have involved Kane, this being his signature match.
+As of December 2020, there have only been six inferno matches in WWE, with almost all of them involving Kane, this being his signature match.

 The first Inferno match took place in 1987 at the Juan Pachin Vicens coliseum in Ponce, Puerto Rico, where the ropes were simply soaked with gasoline and lit on fire.
 This kind of match was also done again in 1992 at FMW in Japan, and was called a Hellfire Deathmatch, which featured barbed wire as the ring ropes which were lit on fire.
-The match was a total disaster as wrestlers such as Sabu, his uncle The Original Sheik and Atsushi Onita dashed out of the ring after just a minute; because conditions were so unbearably hot.
+The match was a total disaster as wrestlers such as Sabu, his uncle The Original Sheik and Atsushi Onita, due to unbearably hot conditions, dashed out of the ring after just a minute.
 The Sheik was badly burned as a result and went into a coma.
-The first WWF Inferno Match was between Kane and The Undertaker at 1998 Unforgiven pay-per-view in Greensboro, North Carolina, and it was a safer and much more professional affair where special effects and pyrotechnics experts were brought in from Hollywood to set up and control the fire around the ring.
-Kane had been thrown out of the ring and The Undertaker had no way of attacking him unless he too went out of the ring.
-The match ended in The Undertaker's victory.
+The first WWF Inferno Match was between Kane and The Undertaker at Unforgiven (1998) pay-per-view in Greensboro, North Carolina, and it was a safer and much more professional affair where special effects and pyrotechnics experts were brought in from Hollywood to set up and control the fire around the ring.
+Kane had been thrown out of the ring and the Undertaker had no way of attacking him unless he too went out of the ring.
+The match ended in the Undertaker's victory.
 WCW also attempted an Inferno match, known as the Human Torch match, at The Great American Bash in 2000 between Sting and Vampiro.

-A version of the match known as the "Firefly Inferno match" was held at TLC: Tables, Ladders & Chairs in 2020, between "The Fiend" Bray Wyatt and Randy Orton; its title referenced Wyatt's "Firefly Fun House" gimmick.
+Another version of the match known as the Firefly Inferno match was held at TLC: Tables, Ladders & Chairs in 2020, between "The Fiend" Bray Wyatt and Randy Orton; its title referenced Wyatt's "Firefly Fun House" gimmick.
 In addition to the ring being surrounded by fire, other objects that are placed around the ring are also set on fire.

-Ring of Fire match

-Another variation of the Inferno match dubbed a "Ring of Fire match", took place at SummerSlam in 2013, when Kane faced Bray Wyatt.
+Another variation of the Inferno match, dubbed a Ring of Fire match, took place at SummerSlam in 2013, when Kane faced Bray Wyatt.
 While the ring is surrounded by flames just like in a standard Inferno match, the match is decided by pinfall or submission and not by burning your opponent.
 In addition, the flames prevent others from possibly interfering in the match, as was the case with Luke Harper and Erick Rowan of The Wyatt Family.